 Can I get permanent residency in Portugal with a Retirement Visa?

-Neither the Retirement Visa D7 nor the Golden Visa guarantee or directly grants permanent residency in Portugal.
+Neither the Retirement Visa D7 nor the Golden Visa guarantees or directly grants permanent residency in Portugal.
 However, these two visas serve as pathways toward permanent residency and even citizenship, depending on certain conditions and the duration of your stay.

 After getting a permanent residence permit, you can apply for Portugal citizenship and get a Portuguese passport.